cs3110/textbook/src/chapters/preface/install.md

-- If you're on WSL and VS Code does add syntax highlighting but does not add squiggles as described above, and/or you get an error about "Sandbox initialization failed", then double-check that you see a green "WSL" indicator in the bottom left of the VS Code window.
-If you do not, make sure you installed the "Remote - WSL" extension as described above, and that you are launching VS Code from Ubuntu rather than PowerShell or from the Windows GUI.
+- If you're on WSL and VS Code does add syntax highlighting but does not add squiggles as described above, and/or you get an error about "Sandbox initialization failed", then double-check that you see a "WSL" indicator in the bottom left of the VS Code window.
+If you do not, make sure you installed the "WSL" extension as described above, and that you are launching VS Code from Ubuntu rather than PowerShell or from the Windows GUI.
+If you do, make sure that the "OCaml Platform" extension is installed.

 **If you're still stuck with an issue,** try uninstalling VS Code, rebooting, and re-doing all the installation instructions above from scratch.
 Pay close